Today, we enjoyed a little ice play.

 Can you see all the learning (and fun) going on just from some simple ice play?

-I am linking this post up to The Play Academy!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I am linking this post up to The Play Academy!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!